Devin Nunes: James Comey, Andrew McCabe make J. Edgar Hoover 'look like a saint'

 "What I would say, Sean, in the future when you look up the words 'dirty cop,'... you will see the pictures of Comey and McCabe," he said.

-"These guys make J. Edgar Hoover look like a saint," he continued, adding that he was outraged by a clip Hannity played of Comey discussing the White House interrogation of Gen. Michael Flynn.
+"These guys make Hoover look like a saint," he continued, adding that he was outraged by a clip Hannity played of Comey discussing the White House interrogation of Gen. Michael Flynn.
 Hoover was criticized for collecting intelligence on those whom he personally considered enemies of the United States.

-In 2018, Comey told Nicolle Wallace, a former White House communications director for former President George W. Bush, that he sent agents to question Flynn without informing the Trump administration.
+In 2018, Comey told Nicolle Wallace, a former White House communications director for former President George W. Bush, that he sent agents to question Flynn without fully informing the Trump administration.

 Nunes called the remarks "despicable," adding Comey should have gone through the proper channels to talk to Flynn, then the national security adviser.